-This article originally appeared in EverydayFeminism.com and is reprinted by permission.
+Note: This article originally appeared on EverydayFeminism and is reprinted by permission.

 I have to cringe when I think about my early days of putting on makeup.

-First, my mom wouldn’t let me touch the stuff until high school – which I can understand, knowing what I know now about how girls can be pressured to grow up too fast.
-But I was lagging behind other girls who’d learned to beautify their faces by middle school.
+First, my mom wouldn’t let me touch the stuff until high school — which I can understand, knowing what I know now about how girls can be pressured to grow up too fast.
+But I was lagging behind other girls who had learned to beautify their faces by middle school.